 - 10-30 drops of essential oil (optional)

-- Add grated castile soap to boiling water and stir until dissolved.
+- Add the grated castile soap to the boiling water and stir until dissolved.

 - Add the washing soda and stir.